aws-samples/aurora-postgresql-pgvector/README.md

-# Build an Interactive Question Answering App with pgvector on Aurora PostgreSQL
+# Unlocking the Power of AI for Question Answering: A Deep Dive into pgvector and Amazon Aurora PostgreSQL

 This repository guides users through building an enhanced similarity search solution using Amazon SageMaker and Amazon Aurora PostgreSQL-compatible edition using the extension `pgvector`.